 - Access to application functions and data, application auditing and enterprise monitoring and metrics

 - Configure role-based access and data sources to control user access to application features and data

 Air Force National-Tactical Integration WebTAS

-AFNTI WebTAS is a dynamic, all-source intelligence analysis tool that expedites the production of actionable intelligence for the Warfighter.
-AFNTI WebTAS provides analysts around the globe with connection to multiple data sources to provide a complete all-source intelligence picture.
+WebTAS assists the warfighter by creating a dynamic, all-source intelligence analysis tool that expedites the production of actionable intelligence.
+WebTAS’ customized solution for Air Force National-Tactical Integration provides analysts around the globe connection to multiple data sources to provide a complete all-source intelligence picture.

 US Coast Guard Enterprise Intelligence Framework

 WebTAS is an operational system deployed at the major US Coast Guard (USCG) Intelligence Centers, including those located in Dam Neck, VA; Alameda, CA; and Suitland, MD.
 With the standup of WebTAS in more of an operational environment at the USCG ATLANTIC AREA (LANTAREA), the need to standardize and unite the use of WebTAS within USCG became clear.
 ISS worked closely with all of these intelligence centers to develop a standardized USCG Enterprise Intelligence Framework (EIF).
 The USCG-EIF provides common underlying technology, domain, and business processes while maintaining flexibility at the individual sites.